 A significant portion of the Smart Option Student Loan performance data described above is provided to Sallie Mae Bank by Navient under a data sharing agreement executed in connection with the Spin-Off.
-This data sharing agreement expires on April 29, 2019 and, as a result, cumulative gross default data for pre-2015 P&I Repayment Vintages is held static as of December 31, 2018.
-Under the data sharing agreement, Navient makes no representations or warranties to Sallie Mae Bank concerning the accuracy and completeness of information that it provided.
+This data sharing agreement expired on April 29, 2019 and, as a result, cumulative gross default data for pre-2015 P&I Repayment Vintages is held static as of December 31, 2018.
+Under the data sharing agreement, Navient under a data sharing agreement, verified, and is not able to verify, the accuracy or completeness of the data provided used the provided.
 Sallie Mae Bank has not independently verified, and is not able to verify, the accuracy or completeness of the data provided under the agreement.

-Smart Option Loan Program Cohort Default Curves
+Smart Option Loan Program Cohort Default Triangles

-Terms and calculations used in the cohort default curves are defined below:
+Terms and calculations used in the cohort default triangles are defined below: